FAQs

 Balanced Signal / Symmetrical Field

 An indicator of accurate positioning during pinpointing.
 A balanced signal occurs when the receiver tone peaks at the center of the conductor and drops evenly as the receiver is moved left and right.
-Achieving a symmetrical field ensures the line has been located correctly, reducing the risk of mismarking.
+Nearby conductors and other factors may warp the signal on a line resulting in a false peak or mismarked utility.
+Achieving a symmetrical field provides more confidence that the peak signal is directly over the conductor – resulting in a more reliable mark.
 This concept is essential for both novice and expert users of underground utility locators.

 See Pinpointing Guide